divelab/DIG/dig/xgraph/metrics/Readme.md

 This class is to collect the corresponding model output (the probabilities of various label), then compute the Fidelity+(fidelity) and Fidelity-(fidelity_inv).

 The example is given in `metrics.py`.
-Please refer to the `demo` function.
+Please refer to the `demo` function where provides elaborated comments.
 You can also run the `metrics.py` for the demo function.